guyskk/validr/readme.md

 Note:
 Only dict schema can mixin, non-dict schema mixin will cause SchemaError on validating data.
-And don't mixin schemas which has same key.
+And don't mixin schemas which have the same key.

 #### Custom validator